couchbase/query/docs/n1ql-select.md

 ### Nests

 Nesting is conceptually the inverse of unnesting.
-Nesting performs a join across two buckets.
+Nesting performs a join across two keyspaces (or a keyspace with itself).
 But instead of producing a cross-product of the left and right hand inputs, a single result is produced for each left hand input, while the corresponding right hand inputs are collected into an array and nested as a single array-valued field in the result object.

 Recall our _invoice_ objects: